Skip to main content

 Risk / Open Questions

-• Changing of the item properties might need some porting? - That or either a way of casting between them
+• Changing of the item properties might need some porting? - This is required, it has been handled by an auto updater.

-• Should items be in collections or should all Item object be included in the editor window?
-(TBD)
+• Should items be in collections or should all Item object be included in the editor window? - Items should be in a collection handled by the module settings, long term module settings will be linkable to the scene.

-• Do I need a porting system for the POI work? - I think so, should be small in scope
+• Do I need a porting system for the POI work? - This will be required, it will be handled by an auto updater.

 Delivery